mattlukac/debug-tensorflow/README.md

 and observe the network does not learn.
-If you keep the seed fixed at 23 and change the target shift to 0.0 the network goes back to learning.
+If you keep the seed fixed at 23 and change the shift to `--shift 0.0` the network goes back to learning.

 The data were simulated by running